bfok123/Capstone-Project/Blogs/Blog8.md

 Summary

 ## New Dataset ##
 We decided to switch our dataset to consist of songs retrieved from the Genius API.
-We added XXX more pop artists to our list and acquired a total of XXX songs (We removed all of the songs from the previous dataset that we got from Kaggle.
+We added 33 more pop artists to our list and acquired a total of 3120 songs (We removed all of the songs from the previous dataset that we got from Kaggle.

 [Ranking](https://www.ranker.com/list/best-pop-artists-2019/ranker-music).